Hawaiʻi’s 100% clean energy future

 Roadways and Traffic:

-A Traffic Impact Analysis Report (TIAR) will be prepared and any required mitigation will be implemented during the construction phase of the project.
+A Traffic Impact Analysis Report (TIAR) will be prepared and any required mitigation will be implemented during the construction phase of the Project.
 Once operational and for the duration of the project, it is anticipated there will be minimal new traffic generation.

 Utilities: